Graduate Student Led Seminars

 If a seminar has met previously under the auspices of the Warren Center and wishes to continue for another year, the conveners will be required to submit a new proposal for the coming academic year.

 Applications are reviewed by the Warren Center Director and Executive Director.
-Deadline for applications for the fall 2013 semester will be July 8th.
-If there are openings for additional graduate-student led seminars later in the semester, a second round of application deadlines will be announced.
-Please email your proposals to the Warren Center's Executive Director, Mona Frederick, at firstname.lastname@example.org.
-Please feel free to be in touch with Mona Frederick about any questions you may have about co-directing a Warren Center seminar or about the process of application.
+Deadline for applications for the 2018-2019 academic year will be August 1, 2018 .
+Please email your proposals to Patrick Artus.
+Please feel free to be in touch about any questions you may have about co-directing a Warren Center seminar or about the process of application.